Konami (wrestler): Oedo Tai (2020–2021)

 At the Stardom Cinderella Tournament 2020 on March 24, Konami made it to the second rounds where she fell short to Syuri.
 On September 28, 2020, Jungle Kyona challenged Natsuko Tora to a no disqualifications match where the loser would have to disband their group.
 Then, during that match at Stardom Yokohama Cinderella 2020 on October 3, Konami betrayed Kyona allowing Oedo Tai to pick up the win.
 She then subsequently joined them, effectively turning heel.
-At Stardom Osaka Dream Cinderella 2020 on December 20, Konami teamed up with Natsuko Tora to defeat Riho and Ruaka.
 On December 26, Konami alongside Bea Priestley defeated Hayashishita and Saya Kamitani to win the Goddesses of Stardom Championship.

-At Stardom 10th Anniversary Show on January 17, 2021, Konami lost to Nasupoi via disqualification.
-Konami and Priestley dropped the Goddess titles on February 14, 2021 after losing to Donna Del Mondo (Himeka and Maika).
-At Stardom All Star Dream Cinderella on March 3, 2021, Konamiunsuccessfully challenged Syuri for the SWA World Championship.
-At Stardom Yokohama Dream Cinderella 2021 on April 4, she teamed up with her stablemates Natsuko Tora, Ruaka, Saki Kashima and Rina to defeat Stars (Mayu Iwatani, Saya Iida, Starlight Kid, Hanan and Gokigen Death) in a Ten-woman elimination tag team match where Death was eliminated last and was forced to join Oedo Tai.
+Konami and Priestley dropped the Goddess titles on February 14, 2021, after losing to Donna Del Mondo (Himeka and Maika).
+At Stardom All Star Dream Cinderella on March 3, 2021, Konami unsuccessfully challenged Syuri for the SWA World Championship.
 At Stardom Cinderella Tournament 2021, Konami fell short to Maika in the first rounds of April 10.
-At Yokohama Dream Cinderella 2021 in Summer on July 4, she teamed up with Fukigen Death to defeat Maika and Lady C, Hanan and Hina, and Saki Kashima and Rina in a Gauntlet tag team match.
-At the Stardom 5 Star Grand Prix 2021, Konami fought in the "Blue Stars" block where she scored a total of 10 points after competing against Syuri, Saya Kamitani, Takumi Iroha, Utami Hayashishita, Maika, Tam Nakano, Unagi Sayaka, AZM and Ruaka.
+At the Stardom 5 Star Grand Prix 2021, Konami fought in the "Blue Stars" block where she scored a total of 10 points.
 At Tokyo Super Wars, the first event of the Stardom Super Wars trilogy which took place on November 27, 2021, Konami unsuccessfully challenged Syuri for both SWA World Championship and World of Stardom Championship challenge rights certificate.
-At Osaka Super Wars on December 18, she teamed up with Saki Kashima, Ruaka and Starlight Kid to defeat Queen's Quest (Momo Watanabe, AZM, Saya Kamitani and Utami Hayashishita) after Watanabe betrayed her unit during match and joined Oedo Tai.
-At Stardom Dream Queendom on December 29, 2021, Kashima competed in a five-way match won by Fugiken Death and also involving Lady C, Waka Tsukiyama and Rina.
 At Stardom Dream Queendom on December 29, 2021, Konami wrestled a match against Giulia, in which she fell short to the latter, announcing that she will take a hiatus from professional wrestling due to lingering injuries.